 which is very similar to dump.frames.
 However, we can examine the state of the program directly, without dumping and re-loading the dump.
-As its help page says, recover can be routinely used as the error action in place of dump.calls and dump.frames, since it behaves like dump.frames in non-interactive use.
+As its help page says, recover can be routinely used as the error action in place of dump.frames, since it behaves like dump.frames in non-interactive use.